 The cost of acquisition for financial services is high

 Acquisition costs are one of the biggest challenges for any lender.
 Today, companies spend millions of dollars buying targeted lists from the bureaus in order to identify people with an inclination to take on new credit.
+In 2020, fintechs in North America spent $985 million to acquire new customers.

 Meanwhile, these companies are sitting on treasure troves of financial data that may contain signals around their customer’s willingness and ability to pay.
 However, they struggle to leverage this data due to difficulties in data cleaning and analysis in order to generate customers’ insights.